• Skip to main content

 Unclassified0.13973717

 The economic base analysis of the Orlando metro area showed that the region has an economic base multiplier of around 1.5.
 This means that if one of these base industries created an additional 100 jobs, the entire region would have a resulting total employment increase of 150 jobs.
-If only leisure and hospitality, services (providing), and professional and business services all created the same number of jobs the following year, it would additional job growth of around 28,000.
+If only leisure and hospitality, services (providing), and professional and business services all created the same number of jobs the following year, it would cause additional job growth of around 28,000.
 So, there is the possibility for continued high population growth in the region.

 IndustryAnnual Average EmploymentChange Employment 2015-2016